rkarabut/udp-broadcast-tunnel/README.md

 ## Verified games

-Ports used by game lobbies, in alphabetical order:
+Ports used by the games, listed in alphabetical order:

-- `42801` Titan Quest - Anniversary Edition
+- Titan Quest - Anniversary Edition `42801`
-- `4549` Torchlight 2
+- Torchlight 2 `4549`
-- `6112` Warcraft 3 (Frozen Throne)
+- Warcraft 3 (also Frozen Throne) `6112`